 Also, cars from the Swiss side will have snow chains and winter tyres included – it’s a legal requirement – and you may well need them!
 They also have a Swiss motorway “vignette” – a tax disc which allows you to drive on the Swiss motorways.
 Without it, you have to take a roundabout, badly signposted route back to the airport.
 You have to ignore almost all signs to the airport as these will take you to the Swiss side.
 You have to go through the city centre which is often congested.
 So the minor saving is generally not worth the bother, even if your flight arrives on the French side.

-If you have to get your car from the French side, allow three hours absolute minimum (more at busy times) to return to the airport and keep the map and directions for the return journey as it is not easy to find.
+If you have to get your car from the French side, allow four hours absolute minimum (more at busy times) to return to the airport and keep the map and directions for the return journey as it is not easy to find.
 It’s not too bad going from the airport, but the return journey is much trickier and very counterintuitive.
 Make sure you have the phone number for the hire car company in case you need help.
 Here’s the map from the airport detailing the routes.

 Car Hire in Chamonix

 If you just want a car for a day or so, it’s possible to hire one in Chamonix itself, though rates are often expensive.
 Only Europcar has a Chamonix office, and it’s best to book in advance – it’s staffed for office hours only, no weekends.
 Other companies will offer hire from Chamonix, but require it to be delivered (very expensive) or for you to pick it up (impractical)